-Our first quarterly poetry competition (Spring 2026) will accept submissions until March 31st, 2026.
-The winner will be notified via email in April 2026 and receive a $50 prize, a feature on our website, as well as publication and a special mention in Religion of Love’s first digital issue (December 2026).
+Our second quarterly poetry competition (Winter 2026) will accept submissions until November 30th, 2026.
+The winner will be notified via email in December 2026 and receive a $50 prize, a feature on our website, as well as publication and a special mention in Religion of Love’s Winter 2026 issue.

 All poems submitted to the competition will automatically be considered for publication in Religion of Love’s first digital issue (December 2026).
 If selected, authors will be notified by November 2026, and their $2 contest entry fee will be refunded.